-Aside from its proximity to classes, the library, and University events, campus housing gives students the chance to meet others and participate in school-sponsored activities.
+Aside from its proximity to classes, the library, and University events, on-campus housing gives students the chance to meet others and participate in school-sponsored activities.
 Learn more about campus housing.

 Affinity themes include quiet-study, substance-free, co-ed by random room (male and female rooms on the same floor with separate bath facilities), etc.

 For upperclassmen seeking to integrate their interests with their daily lives by living and learning in an environment with others with common interests.
 This housing includes the Music Interest Floor, Drama House, Douglass Leadership House, Anime Floor, Computer Interest Floor, Green Space, Film Interest Floor, Interclass Living Community, and the Tiernan Project (community and University service).
 Over time floors and interest communities can change as student interest does.

 Fraternity and sorority membership is a lifestyle option for undergraduate students.
 Approximately 22% of the students at the University of Rochester belong to Greek-letter organizations and have the option of living in chapter houses or special interest residential areas on and off campus.